UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 - All centers has had different approaches in what is included in the module system and not.
 - Therefore the solution to complete the necessary packages needed for the course lessons, different approaches has to be made.
-- This is left as exercise for you
+- This is left as exercise for you, see Exercise 3

 Exercises